wn-doolittle/caliper-spec/caliper.md

 FillinBlankResponse inherits all the properties and requirements defined for its superclass [Response](#response).
 Additional properties and requirements are described below:

 * `type`: the string value `FillinBlankResponse` MUST be specified.
-* `values`: an optional ordered array of one or more string values representing words, expressions or short phrases that constitutes the FillinBlankResponse MAY be specified.
+* `values`: an optional ordered collection of one or more string values representing words, expressions or short phrases that constitutes the FillinBlankResponse MAY be specified.

 #### Example
 ```json